 Although no previous archaeological fieldwork has been done specifically within the project area, studies conducted nearby can help inform on the kinds of subsurface archaeological resources that may be found.
 Previous archaeological research on nearby Punalu'u beach lots and along Kamehameha Highway has identified human burials and subsurface cultural layers.
-Although none were found on adjacent properties, it is possible that these might be located within the project area.
+These might be expected within the project area as well.
 Human burials may or may not be marked with surface architecture and may or may not be defined by a burial pit.
 They may be whole burials or fragmentary in nature.
 Cultural layers are characterized by darkened sediment, often with charcoal fragments, midden, and/or artifacts within the layer.
 Cultural layers might also contain features such as fire pits.